Advent – Join Our Journey

-The journey from Nazareth, where Mary and Joseph lived, to Bethlehem where they had to register for the census, would probably go via Samaria and Jerusalem and take about four days on foot.
-It is quite likely that Joseph would have a donkey to carry pieces of wood and other tools of the carpenter’s trade, as Mary was heavily pregnant with the baby Jesus at this time she would have ridden on the donkey.
+The journey from Nazareth, where Mary and Joseph lived, to Bethlehem where they had to register for the census, would probably go via Samaria and Jerusalem and taken about four days on foot.
+It is quite likely that Joseph would have a donkey to carry pieces of wood and other tools of his carpenter’s trade, as Mary was heavily pregnant with the baby Jesus at this time she would have ridden on the donkey.
 The Bible doesn’t mention her travelling on a donkey, so we can’t be sure.

 It is about 120km from Nazareth to Jerusalem and another 10km from Jerusalem to Bethlehem.
 (About 80 miles in all).
 If Mary had not been feeling very well it could have taken nearly a week to complete the journey.
 We have produced a leaflet to give parents and carers more information about the Christian traditions of the season of Advent and you can download it here.

 Reverse Advent Calendar